MicrosoftDocs/sdk-api/sdk-api-src/content/synchapi/nf-synchapi-setwaitabletimerex.md

 <a href="/windows/desktop/api/minwinbase/ns-minwinbase-filetime">FILETIME</a> structure.
 Positive values indicate absolute time.
 Be sure to use a UTC-based absolute time, as the system uses UTC-based time internally.
 Negative values indicate relative time.
 The actual timer accuracy depends on the capability of your hardware.
 For more information about UTC-based time, see
 <a href="/windows/desktop/SysInfo/system-time">System Time</a>.

+<b>Windows XP, Windows Server 2003, Windows Vista, Windows 7, Windows Server 2008 and Windows Server 2008 R2:  </b>If relative time is specified, the timer includes time spent in low-power states.
+For example, the timer continues counting down while the computer is asleep.

+<b>Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10 and Windows Server 2016:  </b>If relative time is specified, the timer does not include time spent in low-power states.
+For example, the timer does not continue counting down while the computer is asleep.

 ### -param lPeriod [in]

 The period of the timer, in milliseconds.
 If <i>lPeriod</i> is zero, the timer is signaled once.
 If <i>lPeriod</i> is greater than zero, the timer is periodic.
 A periodic timer automatically reactivates each time the period elapses, until the timer is canceled using the